 There are 257 total Block Groups in the DCHC MPO region.
-The evaluation of EJ communities of concern in chapter 3 identified a total of 361 instances in which a Block Group exceeded at least one of the regional thresholds for EJ populations.
-In many cases, two or more communities of concern existed in the same

-Block Group and were considered overlapping communities of concern.
-These overlaps represented more highly concentrated areas of EJ communities of concern.
-There were 95 instances where two or more communities of concern overlapped and existed in the same Block Group.
+The evaluation of EJ communities of concern in chapter 3 identified a total of 455 instances in which a Block Group exceeded at least one of the regional thresholds for EJ populations.
+In many cases, two or more communities of concern exist in the same Block Group and are considered overlapping communities of concern.
+These overlaps represent more highly concentrated areas of EJ communities of concern.
+There are 95 instances where two or more communities of concern overlap and exist in the same Block Group.

-The evaluation of communities of concern in chapter 3 determined that 23 percent of all Block Groups in the DCHC MPO area were considered an EJ community of concern.
-23 percent was set as the threshold for measuring the distribution of TIP projects.
-It is reasonable to assume that 23 percent of all TIP projects and TIP project funding fall within, adjacent to, or impact an overlapping EJ community of concern Block Group.
+The evaluation of communities of concern in chapter 3 determined that 25 percent of all Block Groups in the DCHC MPO area are considered an EJ community of concern.
+25 percent was set as the threshold for measuring the distribution of TIP projects.
+It is reasonable to assume that 25 percent of all TIP projects and TIP project funding will fall within, adjacent to, or impact an EJ community of concern Block Groups.